neex/1u.ms/README.md

 The service is currently run at the [1u.ms](https://1u.ms/) domain (and its' subdomains).

+#### Source code

-If you're reading this on github, you're going to have very hard time trying to self-host it.
-The code is shitty as hell.
+The source is available on [github](https://github.com/neex/1u.ms).
+However, the code is shitty as hell.

+If you want to self-host it, you will need to change all hard-coded domain names.
 Start with `records.go` and `mydns.go`.
-Pull requests are welcome :)

 ## Usage